 Combining strength and thermal insulation characteristics with extremely low weight made the choice of this material particularly appropriate for our carriage project.
 The new carriages also have a stunning new livery which will be reflected on the diesel locomotives that will power them up the mountain.
 Also this choice has allowed the Railway to increase the capacity of each carriage from the current 56 to the new capacity of 74 without change in seating space from previous carriages.
 In addition to this higher carrying capacity all four carriages will now have wheelchair access therefore allowing more users the opportunity to travel every day.

 The carriage bogies have been designed and built by Hunslet Engine Company at the home of their parent company LH Group in Barton under Needwood.
 Rather than a revolutionary design, the bogies represent an incremental improvement to an existing design that has been in passenger service since 1986 and latterly improved in 2006 on the old carriage number 10 and the summit project flatbed truck.
 In this way Hunslet have built on a solid safety record but improved the performance of this safety critical piece of equipment.
-The original carriages will now be taken out of service with some of them going to have new bodies constructed on them for our new Heritage Steam Experience which is due to start in June 2013.
+Some of the original carriages have updated with new bodies constructed on them for new Heritage Steam Experience.

 |7||1923||Out of service|

 A Traffic Controller at Llanberis, who is responsible for the overall movement of traffic, controls the movement of trains.
 Communication between Llanberis, the Summit and Clogwyn, as well as the guard of each train is by means of two-way radios.